Media – Feature Guidelines

 Recipients notified: March, 2022

 ELIGIBILITY CRITERIA FOR DOCUMENTARY AND FICTION FEATURE CATEGORIES:

 • Projects must be made by, for, or about women and female-identified individuals and/or feature a strong female or female-identified perspective; and/or include a meaningful female or female-identified producer credit; and/or include a meaningful female or female-identified writing credit; and/or include a female or female-identified protagonist(s).

-• These are finishing funds and all projects must be completed by March 31, 2021.
+• Projects must be completed by March 31, 2023.
 “Completed” means ready to be shown theatrically, on television, through a streaming service or online.
 Projects can be either commercial or not-for-profit in nature.

 • Must follow at least one of two criteria: (i) 75% of its total shooting days take place in New York City, or (ii) 75% of its production costs are “qualified production costs”*.
 Funds can be used for any purpose critical to the completion of the project.

 *”Qualified production costs” means the below-the-line production costs only to the extent such costs are incurred directly in New York City and are attributable to the use of tangible property or the performance of services within New York City directly and predominantly in the production (including pre-production and post-production) of a qualified film.